soniah/blog/content/posts/2007-05-04-howto-setup-3-broadband-wireless-on-ubuntu-linux.md

 HowTo Setup 3 Broadband Wireless on Ubuntu Linux
 <!--more-->

-**HOWTO setup Novatel Merlin XU870 for 3&#8217;s wireless broadband, on Ubuntu Linux
+**HOWTO setup Novatel Merlin XU870 for 3's wireless broadband, on Ubuntu Linux
 **

-I&#8217;ve recently bought a wireless broadband modem from 3, which I&#8217;m really happy with -- good speed, reliable, and fairly cheap ($AU50/month for 1G).
+I've recently bought a wireless broadband modem from 3, which I'm really happy with -- good speed, reliable, and fairly cheap ($AU50/month for 1G).
 Here are some instructions on how to get it working on Ubuntu Linux.

 Compile the *Airprime* drivers into your kernel, using the instructions at [samat.org][1], or upgrade/install Ubuntu Feisty (7.04) or later -- the drivers are included in the kernel.
 If you upgrade, check that your kernel has beenupgraded to 2.6.20 or later:
 <!--more-->